All the answers to your frequently asked questions about Peter Pan and Great Ormond Street Hospital.

 Does the hospital or charity receive income from sales of Disney's Peter Pan DVDs and merchandise such as toys, games, etc?

-No, the original contract (as was standard at the time) did not include these since they did not exist in 1939 so the hospital or charity did not receive any income from DVDs or toys or any other merchandise.
+The original contract (as was standard at the time) did not include these since they did not exist in 1939 so the hospital or charity was not entitled to any royalties from DVDs or toys or any other merchandise.

 Are the Disney's Tinker Bell films also under licence from Great Ormond Street Hospital and do you receive income from Tinker Bell merchandise and DVDs derived from these films?

-No, because the films are spin-offs from the original story and came out when Peter Pan went out of copyright in Europe.We therefore do not receive any income from DVDs or toys derived from the Tinker Bell films or merchandise.
+Because the films are spin-offs from the original story and Peter Pan is out of copyright, we do not receive any income from DVDs or toys derived from the Tinker Bell films or merchandise.

 Apart from the Disney animated movies, there have been other films made, starting with a silent movie by Paramount in 1924 (under licence from JM Barrie himself) and more recently Columbia Pictures (part of the Sony Pictures Entertainment Group) made the Peter Pan 2003 movie (with Jeremy Sumpter as Peter Pan and Jason Isaacs as Captain Hook).
 This was licensed by Great Ormond Street Hospital Children's Charity (GOSHCC) who benefited directly from proceeds.

 In 1991, Spielberg directed a sequel, Hook, with Robin Williams as an adult Peter Pan returning to Neverland to fight Dustin Hoffman's Captain Hook.
 This was also licensed by GOSHCC.